B.A., Science, Technology, and Society, Cornell University, 1985

 In 2014, I and two co-PIs, received an Alfred P. Sloan Foundation grant to transform the Isis Bibliography into a cutting-edge research and discovery tool.
 As part of this effort, I am learning how to build and use new data analysis tools in order to conceptualize new sorts of scholarship that will utilize this data.

-I live in Norman, Oklahoma, with my wife and daughter.
+I live in Norman, Oklahoma.
 In addition to my academic work, I also manage a website (philipwprugh.com) that features the work of my grandfather, an illustrator and painter, who lived in Xenia, Ohio.